ftldb/ftldb/README.md

 Compare these three solutions.
 As you may see, the two latter are much simpler and more readable, since there is no quotation and concatenation in the `create table` statement.
-The FTL template looks just as plain SQL code with few extra tags and macros.
+The FTL template looks just as plain SQL code with a few extra tags and macros.

 Pay attention to how naturally the `orders` table template is integrated into